PolinaTolkachova/golf-app-live-scoring/docs/userStories.md

 - **Acceptance Criteria:**
     - Players and administrators can access a leaderboard page.
     - Players and administrators can view the leaderboard displaying all players' scorecards within a particular tournament.
+    - view and change the leaderbord in live

+## Story 9: View live tournament result

+- **User Story:** As a user, I want to see the live tournament result so that I can monitor players' scores and actual tournament leaders.
+- **Acceptance Criteria:**
+    - Users can view the players of the current tournament filtered by results
+    - Users can view players' actual scores, number of hits and scorecards